jay-cee-begs/synaptic_suite2p/README.md

 ### INSTALLING SUITE2P

+1. Make a fork of this online repository to your personal Github; set up to track this repo to get all future updates

+2. Make a local copy of the synaptic suite2p repository on your computer saved in \Documents\Github\synaptic_suite2p

-1. Navigate to the local copy you have of the synaptic_suite2p repository in a terminal window using the `cd` command and the path to the copied repository
+3. Navigate to the local directory where your clone of the repository is saved.
+Do this in an anaconda or miniforge terminal window using the `cd` command and the path to the copied repository

-2. Create a virtual environment in anaconda / miniforge for suite2p using python 3.9 by running the command `conda create -n suite2p python=3.9`
+4. Create a virtual environment in anaconda / miniforge for suite2p using python 3.9 by running the command `conda create -n suite2p python=3.9`

-3. Next move into the folder requirements_txt_files using the command `cd requirements_txt_files`

-4. Run the command `pip install -r syn-suite2p-req.txt` to install all necessary packages for analysis

-5. To confirm suite2p installed correctly, you can also run the command `python -m pip install suite2p[gui]` to make sure you have access to the suite2p user interface
+5. To confirm suite2p installed correctly, follow Mouseland's guidelines and run the command `python -m pip install suite2p[gui]` to make sure you have access to the suite2p user interface.
+The version used for this project was suite2p==0.14.0

-6. Lastly, please run `pip install -e ..` from the requirements_txt_files folder to install the setup.py file (or run `pip install -e .` from the main project folder of synaptic_suite2p)
+6. Lastly, please run `pip install -e .` from the main project folder of synaptic_suite2p

-Note: Some packages for different image file type imports to suite2p might need to be installed manually (e.g. for Nikon ND2 files, `pip install nd2`)

-**NOTE**: some additional packages will need to be installed (e.g.`pip install networkx leidenalg`)
+**NOTE**: some additional packages will need to be installed (e.g.`pip install nd2 seaborn BaselineRemoval`)

 # Workflow